Edmund Winston: Career

+By 1781, Thomas Jefferson recorded in his book, Notes on the State of Virginia, that lead from western Virginia was loaded on the boats at "Lynch's ferry, or Winston's, on [the] James River."
+In the 1787 Virginia tax census, Winston (or his son of the same name) was listed as non-resident and non-titheable but the owner of on five enslaved teenagers and six enslaved adults in Bedford County, as well as two horses and nine cattle.
+He was taxed on eleven enslaved teenagers as well as six adult slaves, seven horses and sixteen cattle in Campbell County, and eleven teenage slaves, eight adult slaves, nine horses and twelve cattle in Henry County.
+Because his court sat in Richmond, the new Commonwealth's capital city, he may also be the "Edmd.
+Wilson" listed on the Richmond census, as related to George Winston whose paid the city tax for him as well as eight teenage slaves, three enslaved adults and a horse.

-Winston served as prosecuting attorney in Campbell County during 1787-88.
-He was also a representative to the Virginia Ratifying Convention of 1788, which ratified the U. S. Constitution.
+Winston served as Commonwealth attorney in Campbell County during 1787-88.
+He and Campbell County clerk Robert Alexander became the county's representatives to the Virginia Ratifying Convention of 1788, which ultimately ratified the U. S. Constitution, although Winston, like his cousin Patrick Henry and fellow delegate Alexander, voted against ratification.

 In 1788, Winston was elected by the Virginia General Assembly to the General Court of Virginia, which heard appeals from the county courts, and served in the role until 1813.
 During his first two weeks on the bench, from December 11 to December 24 of 1788, he was also an ex officio member of the Supreme Court of Virginia until it became a separate body with five judges.

 Winston was a friend of Thomas Jefferson, and, according to the Jefferson Papers, visited him at Monticello on multiple occasions.